Create custom roles to control user permissions to carry out specific actions, or to access the applications, dashboards, and panels in the domain.

 By way of example, let's create a custom role specifically to grant access to the applications features related to creating panels.

 - Go to Administration → Roles.
-The default roles, including Admin and No Privileges, are listed in vertical tabs on the left.
+The current roles, including the default Admin and No Privileges roles and the existing custom roles, are listed in vertical tabs on the left.
 To create a new one, click New Role.

 Enter a Name and Description for the new role.
 Then, in the Permissions tab, select a subset of available permissions in the box on the left and move it to the box on the right using the arrow icons.
 You can also assign specific resources (applications, dashboards and panels) to the role, clicking rhe corresponding tabs.
 Learn more below.